-The calculated amounts for amortisation and impairment are charged to the Cost of Services in the Comprehensive
+The calculated amounts for amortisation and impairment are charged to the Cost of Services in the Comprehensive o.
+Interest in Companies and Other Entities

 Income and Expenditure Account, but they are not proper charges against the General Fund.
 A transfer is therefore made from the Capital Adjustment Account to the General Fund to reverse the impact.